labba1/Academic-Analyzer-project/C++ Flowchart .md

-Problem Analysis
+### Problem Analysis
-Input
+#### Input

-1.User Choices:
+**User Choices:**

- • Option to add a student.
+ 1. Option to add a student.
- • Option to view total study hours    and averages.
+ 2. Option to view total study hours    and averages.
- • Option to search for a student by name or code.
+ 3. Option to search for a student by name or code.

-2.Student Inputs:
+**Student Inputs:**

- • Student name and code.
+ 1. Student name and code.
- • Daily study hours for a week.
+ 2. Daily study hours for a week.

-Output
+#### Output

-1.Display Messages:
+**Display Messages:**

- • Welcome messages based on the number of students.
+ 1. Welcome messages based on the number of students.
- • Total study hours and averages for all students.
+ 2. Total study hours and averages for all students.
- • Details of a specific student if found.
+ 3. Details of a specific student if found.
- • Messages for invalid choices or when no students are added.
+ 4. Messages for invalid choices or when no students are added.

- 2.Reports:
+ **Reports:**

- • Total weekly study hours.
+ 1. Total weekly study hours.
- • Average daily study hours.
+ 2. Average daily study hours.
- • Breakdown of study hours for each day.
+ 3. Breakdown of study hours for each day.

-Operations
+#### Operations

-1.Adding Students:
+**Adding Students:**

- • Input student name and code.
+ 1. Input student name and code.
- • Input daily study hours.
+ 2. Input daily study hours.
- • Calculate totals and averages.
+ 3. Calculate totals and averages.

-2.Viewing Data:
+**Viewing Data:**

- • Check if there are students added.
+ 1. Check if there are students added.
- • Display study hours and averages.
+ 2. Display study hours and averages.
- • Print a list of all students.
+ 3. Print a list of all students.

-3.Searching for Students:
+**Searching for Students:**

- • Input search criteria.
+ 1. Input search criteria.
- • Search and display details if the student is found.
+ 2. Search and display details if the student is found.

 ### Flow Chart